‘Dance Moms’ Rumors: Abby Lee Miller Served With Forfeiture Papers As She Tries To Track Down Man Who Owes Money

 — NY Daily News Gossip (@NYDNgossip) December 20, 2016

 But that’s actually the least of Abby Lee Miller’s problems.
-According to the latest Dance Moms rumors from The New York Daily News,after a recent trip to Australia, Miller came home with more than $120,000 in Australian money without declaring it.
-That’s a huge no-no, and is, in fact, a crime.
+According to the latest Dance Moms rumors from the New York Daily News, after a recent trip to Australia, Miller came home with more than $120,000 in Australian money without declaring it.
+That’s a huge no-no, and it is, in fact, a crime.

-And given that Abby Lee Miller is currently looking at a long jail sentence for fraud, this “forgetting” to declare her income is nothing if not problematic for her.
+Given that Abby Lee Miller is currently looking at a long jail sentence for fraud, forgetting to declare her income is nothing if not problematic for her.

-“Federal prosecutors in Pittsburgh, Pa. want “Dance Moms” star Abby Lee Miller to forfeit $120,000 worth of Australian currency she brought into the country without reporting it.
+“Federal prosecutors in Pittsburgh, Pa. want ‘Dance Moms’ star Abby Lee Miller to forfeit $120,000 worth of Australian currency she brought into the country without reporting it.
 Miller’s attorneys did not immediately comment on the forfeiture request filed Tuesday.”

 Even worse, this failure to declare income on Miller’s part is only lending credence to the idea that she created a number of bank accounts in an attempt to further hide her assets and avoid paying taxes on the money she earned.
 If she doesn’t turn over the money she earned in Australia, she will be forced to give it up when she is sentenced to prison in a few weeks.